bwvoss/failure-patterns-essay/README.md

 end
 ```

 What we've done is a very natural progression in most projects: get the happy path out the door, setup exception notification, and fix the errors as they come in.
-It seems reasonable, but let's look at some patterns in the code and progression:

-1. Failure becomes more complex as the system grows
-2. If 1 is true, then failures are less complex in smaller systems
-3. Handling failure adds complexity and cost to the system
-4. If 1 and 3 are true, then the larger the system gets, the more complex and costly failure handling will become
-5. The system will still be used by customers even if it is experiencing partial or total failure.
-6. If 5 is true, then the product should be expected to satisfy a set of use cases during failure.

-We can see these patterns hold: there is nearly the same amount of error handling code as we do happy path code, and we are only handling a fraction of all possible errors.
+There is nearly the same amount of error handling code as we do happy path code, and we are only handling a fraction of all possible errors.
 Our module's post-conditions are complex:  sometimes we return nil, an object that has a message for the user or the real value.
 Sometimes we use begin/rescue for flow control.
 Sometimes we use conditionals -- and this is only the first round of fixes based on failure.

 The error handling we did put in place, though, allows graceful degredation of certain features, allowing the user to properly use the application in some capacity.
 The negative to this, though, is that by capturing errors and not re-raising them, we lose the transparency and metrics exception notification provides.